nrwl/nx/docs/generated/packages/nx/documents/report.md

 ---
 title: 'report - CLI command'
-description: 'Reports useful version numbers to copy into the Nx issue template'
+description: 'Reports useful version numbers to copy into the Nx issue template.'
 ---

 # report

-Reports useful version numbers to copy into the Nx issue template
+Reports useful version numbers to copy into the Nx issue template.

 ## Usage